200393404/Assignment-2-Advanced-Server-Side-Scripting---Final/README.md

 - With the help of npm package named express-session, I have tried to manage sesion over.

 If user is not active for a particular period of time then it automatically gets logout

+## For running this project

+Take a clone first

+Open command prompt

+npm i

+npm start